 - Deranged Animation: Mostly during the underwater scenes and flashbacks.

-- Elemental Hair: Lu has hair made of seawater, to match her water control powers.
+- Elemental Hair Composition: Lu has hair made of seawater, to match her water control powers.

 - Foreshadowing: The flashback showing Kai's grandfather recounting how he lost his mother shows her burning up before being knocked into the water.
 It's an early indication that she was in the process of transforming into a mermaid.

 - Heroes Want Redheads: Inverted with Kai and Yuho: she wants him, but it doesn't seem to be requited.
 However, played straight with Kunio to Yuho.

 - Humble Pie: Yuho's entire arc is about her using SEIRÈN to become a famous singer, but she's looking out for herself for a lot of their time together and has mediocre vocals.
 Her jealousy over Lu, who has unique looks, charm, and vocals (and is in fact the only reason anyone paid attention to their band), only exasperates this issue.
 When the performance at Merfolk Land hits, she's forced to acknowledge that the audience is only here to see Lu and that the professional band she's playing with doesn't care if she's there or not.

 - Interspecies Romance: Between Lu, the mermaid girl, and Kai, a simple middle school student.
 They don't stay together, however.

 - It's All About Me: The flaw that both Kai and Yuho have to admit to and overcome for their Character Development.

 - Leg Cling: Seen in the theatrical posters, one of which provides the page image.

 - Love at First Note: Just before the opening credits, we get a scene of Kai making his first excited expression as he watches Lu sing to SEIRÈN's music.